Caravan2/trade/README.md

 # trade

-This is unfinished project for trade ai tha will be able to maximize the profit.
+This is unfinished project for trade ai that will be able to maximize the profit.

 © 2019 Caravan